 Income is generated when referred customers purchase products or services.
 Income grows exponentially when the people we refer, refer others, who refer others, etc., etc. In other words, as the number of referred people increases (either by us or by those we referred), so does our income.

 What makes this all the more exciting is the snowball effect.
 That's the inherent power of time leveraging built into referral marketing.
 Success does not depend on personally referring large numbers of people, but rather in referring and teaching referral marketing principles to only a small number of people who then go on to do the work for you... an easy and enjoyable task for almost anyone.

 To better understand how time leveraging works in referral marketing, consider this: what would you rather have one million dollars or a penny that doubles every day for a month?
 If you chose the penny, you would have $5,368,709.12 in 30 days!
 Herein lies the power of leveraging time when coupled with referral marketing.
 This is why referral marketing, when coupled with a dynamic company, is rapidly becoming the business of choice for so many people around the world.

-Find out more about developing a residual income stream at Dot Com Secrets.
+Find out more about developing a residual income stream by going here.